christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 2 Julius Caesar aka Asander of Bosphorus \

-There was a Byzantine [^1] imperial cult where Julius Caesar [^2] took on the role of Asander, King of Bosphorus [^3] ("Asa" means "lord" in Thracian, and "andros" means "man"), and his wife Cleopatra used the regional alias of
-Dynamis Ourania [^4] (translates to 'heavenly power'), queen of Bosporus.
-The city of Byzantium
+There was a Byzantine [^1] imperial cult where Julius Caesar [^2] took on the role of Asander, King of Bosphorus [^3] ("Asa" means "lord" in Thracian, and "andros" means "man" or "son of man" in Greek.
+Jesus is refered to as "the son of man" 81 times in the four canonical gospels.
+Asandro can also be interpreted as "son of the lord" or "son of Asa, the lord".
+The Thracian version of Zeus was Asa/Asaeus and the Celtic version of Zeus was Esus), and his wife Cleopatra used the regional alias of Dynamis Ourania [^4] (translates to 'heavenly power'), queen of Bosporus.
+The city of Byzantium, later called Constantinople and now Istanbul was/is located in the area called Bosphorus.

-,
-later called Constantinople and now Istanbul was/is located in the area called Bosphorus.

 ![Fig.1.1](/images/caesarstar.jpg){:width="400px"}